Consistent Manifold Representation for Topological Data Analysis: Introduction

 As mentioned above, the reason for focusing on unweighted graphs is their relative simplicity for topological investigation.
-There are many weighted graph constructions that converge to the Laplace-Beltrami operator with respect to various geometries \cite{belkin2003laplacian,diffusion,localk,BH14}.
+In an unweighted graph construction, one can apply the depth first search algorithm to determine the zero homology.
+On the other hand, there are many weighted graph constructions that converge to the Laplace-Beltrami operator with respect to various geometries \cite{belkin2003laplacian,diffusion,localk,BH14}.
 Although these methods are very powerful, they are not convenient for extracting topological information.
-For example, to determine the zero homology from a weighted graph requires numerically estimating the dimension of the zero eigenspace of the graph Laplacian.
-Alternatively, in an unweighted graph construction, one can apply the depth first search algorithm to determine the zero homology, which is significantly more efficient than the eigensolver approach.
+For example, to determine the zero homology from a weighted graph requires numerically estimating the dimension of the zero eigenspace of the graph Laplacian, much less efficient than a depth-first search.
 Secondly, determination of the number of zero eigenvalues requires setting a nuisance parameter as a numerical threshold.
 For higher-order homology generators, the problem is even worse, as weighted graphs require the construction of the Laplace-de Rham operators which act on differential forms.
-(We note that the $0$-th Laplace-de Rham operator acts on functions ($0$-forms) and is called the Laplace-Beltrami operator.)
+(We note that the $0$-th Laplace-de Rham operator acts on function, or $0$-forms, and is called the Laplace-Beltrami operator.)
 In contrast, the unweighted graph construction allows the manifold to be studied using topological data analysis methods that are based on simplicial homology (e.g.~computed from the Vietoris-Rips complex).

-The practical advantages of the CkNN are: (1) a single graph representation of the manifold that captures topological features at multiple scales simultaneously (see Fig.~\ref{clusteringFig3}) and (2) identification of the correct topology even for non-compact manifolds (see Fig.~\ref{clusteringFig2}).
+The practical advantages of the CkNN are: (1) a single graph representation of the manifold that captures topological features at multiple scales simultaneously (see Fig.~\ref{clusteringFig3}) and (2) identification of the correct topology even for non-compact sampling measures (see Fig.~\ref{clusteringFig2}).
 In CkNN, the length parameter $\epsilon$ is eliminated, and replaced with a unitless scale parameter $\delta$.
-Our consistent homology in terms of $\delta$ uses the same efficient computational homology algorithms as conventional persistent homology.
-Of course, for some applications, the unitless parameter $\delta$ may be a disadvantage; for example, if the distance scale of a particular feature is explicitly sought.
-However, in most cases, we feel this potential disadvantage is outweighed by the increased efficiency and accuracy for determination of the homology generators.
-Finally, for a fixed data set, the consistent homology approach requires choosing the parameter $\delta$ (which determines the CkNN graph) and we re-interpret the classical persistence diagram as a tool for selecting $\delta$.
+Fortunately, for computational purposes, the consistent homology in terms of $\delta$ uses the same efficient computational homology algorithms as conventional persistent homology.